 3. Sunset Beach

-Amenities: There are dedicated parking stalls and bathroom facilities across the street from the beach, and lifeguards are always on duty.
+🚿 Amenities: Dedicated parking stalls and restrooms are located across the street, and lifeguards are on duty.

 4. Laniakea Beach (Turtle Beach)

-There are no public bathrooms or showers here, but lifeguards are on duty throughout the day.
+🚩 Amenities: There are no public restrooms or showers here, but lifeguards are on duty during the day.

 5. Shark's Cove & Three Tables